How You Can Help Your Child...

 6. Tricky Words

 Some everyday words in English have tricky spellings and can’t be read by blending.
-Imagine trying to read the word said or does by blending each letter!
+Imagine trying to read the word said or does by blending each letter.
 These are sometimes called high frequency, tricky words, or red words.
-These words just have to be learned by sight and flashcard-type games are a good way to practise these.
+These words just have to be learned by sight.
+Flashcard-type games are also a good way to practise these.

 7. Reading Books